sdnfv/openNetVM/docs/loadbalancer/index.rst

   #.
 Define a static route in each of the backend servers to specify the correct gateway for which traffic will enter.

 - To specify the server information for the load balancer, go to :code:`/examples/load_balancer/server.conf` and copy the information that is shown in the bottom left quadrant of your **Topology Template**.
 This includes the *"LIST_SIZE 2"* and the IP+MAC address of each port.
 - To define the static routes, navigate to the two backend nodes (Server1 and Server2) and execute the respective commands shown on the bottom-center area of the **Topology Template**.
-This includes the :code:`sudo ip route add * command for each server`.
+This includes the :code:`sudo ip route add *` command for each server.

 Running The Load Balancer
 -----------------

-- Since that environment is set, we can begin running the load balancer.
+- Since the ONVM environment is set, we can begin running the load balancer.
 In order to properly map IPs to HWAddresses, we must run the ARP NF.
 To do so, open a new terminal within the ONVM node; enter the :code:`/examples/arp_response` directory and run the command shown at the top of the **Topology Template** labeled *“Run Arp:”*.
 Once properly running, the NF will appear as below:

   .. image:: ../images/lb-4.png